Written by Sue Kent

 In order to effectively do his work, the polisher sits on a low stool directly in front of the polishing stone.
 Water, which is used as a lubricant, is located in a large bucket adjacent to the polishing stone.
 The polisher's right knee is tucked up almost into his right armpit, and his right foot rests upon a wooden clamp which holds the polishing stone in place.
 This posture enables him to exert pressure evenly onto the blade, and to carefully monitor the progress of the polishing.
 By simply lifting up on his right foot, he can release the clamp and change polishing stones quickly.
 Most students find this posture very uncomfortable to adapt to for the first 6-12 months or so.

-BASIC ones.
+The polisher uses a variety of stones, both natural and artificial, to accomplish his task.
+Listed below are only some of the BASIC ones.
 Since each blade has been made slightly differently, the polisher must make constant changes in his selection of stones in order to bring out the artistic patterns and features hidden in the steel.
 The first three stones are very rough and are only used on newly forged or badly rusted blades (it takes one to two days of continuous work to redefine the lines of a badly rusted blade).
 The stones typically used in this process are:

 After the polisher has finished the foundation polishing, the blade's lines will be firmly established and no further changes should occur in them.
 At this point the hamon is also beginning to become visible.
 This is more visible in Shinto and Shin-shinto blades since they tend to have a more pronounced hamon.